ellakrechmer/ETSSetera-P00/README.md

 # ETSSetera-P00
-### Stuy Culture Blogs by ETSSetera-P00
+### StuyBlogs by ETSSetera-P00

-### Ella Krechmer, Shyne Choi, Sean Ging, Tina Nguyen
+Ella Krechmer: Project Manager, Frontend Design/Component Management Shyne Choi: Frontend Design/Component Management
+Sean (and Patrick) Ging: Database Management,
+Tina Nguyen: Frontend Design/Component Management

+#### Description
 Our project is a blog hosting site about Stuy culture.
-Users can write blogs about different topics at Stuy, like senior priveleges or basic what to do and what not to do.
+Users can sign up and write and view blogs about different topics at Stuy, like senior priveleges, school policies, navigating the building, and more.

 #### Launch Codes
 The following instructions assume that you have Python 3.9 and pip already installed.